topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 Enter required information on the request form:

-- **Import Type** - Select relevant option: General Journal, Purchase Document, Sales Document
+- **Import Type** - Select relevant option: General Journal, Purchase Document, Sales Document.
+If the Import from Excel function is chosen from General Journal/Purchase Invoice list/Sales Invoice List, the Import Type will be populated with the correct type for it.
-- **Import Code** - Select the required import code as defined above; please note this will be pre-populated with the first relevant code where the report is run from the Journal or Document
+- **Import Code** - Select the required import code as defined above; please note this will be pre-populated with the first relevant code for the Import Type selected above.
 - **Override Posting Date** – Populate with date to override the posting date, or leave blank to import date from file
-- **Override Journal Template** – Populate to override journal template in file (only relevant for journals)
+- **Override Journal Template** – Select a value from the dropdown to override the journal template value in file (only relevant for journals)
-- **Override Journal Batch** - Populate to override journal batch in file (only relevant for journals)
+- **Override Journal Batch** - Select a value from the dropdown to override journal batch in file (only relevant for journals)
 - **Write Option** – Select option:
   - Append to add to existing lines on journal batch, purchase invoice or sales invoice
-  - Overwrite to replace lines on journal batch, purchase invoice or sales invoice (NB: This is only possible on Purchase/Sales Documents if a Document No. is supplied in the dataset)
+  - Overwrite to replace lines on journal batch, purchase invoice or sales invoice (NB: This is possible on Purchase/Sales Documents only if a Document No. is supplied in the Excel Template)
 -  **Choose Excel File** - This opens the standard Microsoft File selection utility.
 Navigate to the required file for import.
 NB: if multiple worksheets are available in the workbook an option to select worksheet will pop up.

 ![Dynamic Import Request Page.png](.img/Dynamic%20Import%20Request%20Page-04e7ca76-3a14-4bf0-ad4d-72d7531da675.png)
--   **Workbook File Name** - Filename to be imported
+-   **Workbook File Name** - Displays the Workbook name to be imported

--   **Worksheet Name** - Work Sheet in file
+-   **Worksheet Name** - Displays the Worksheet being imported from

-### **Journal Posting**
+### **Posting**

-Navigate to the required Journal template/batch or navigate to the Sales Invoice or Purchase Invoice list page.
+Navigate to the desired Journal template/batch or go to the Sales Invoice or Purchase Invoice list page.

 Journal can be posted as per standard journal posting routines.
 Documents can be reviewed or posted.